HomeLatest NewsGovernance‘Russia has no plans to invade Ukraine’

 Advertisement

-US Deputy Secretary of State Wendy Sherman and her Russian counterpart Deputy Foreign Minister Sergei Ryabkov opened their meeting at the US mission in Geneva, a State spokesperson said.
+US Deputy Secretary of State Wendy Sherman and her Russian counterpart Deputy Foreign Minister Sergei Ryabkov opened their meeting at the US mission in Geneva, a State Department spokesperson said.

 The two diplomats had already met informally in the Swiss city on Sunday evening, with Ryabkov afterwards telling the Interfax news agency the conversation was ‘businesslike’ and ‘difficult’.